mochi-neko/wasmer-unity/README.md

 ## Motivation

-There are no suitable libraries to use Wasm on Unity/C#.
+There is no best library to use Wasm on Unity/C#.

 - [Wasmtime](https://github.com/bytecodealliance/wasmtime) / [wasmtime-dotnet](https://github.com/bytecodealliance/wasmtime-dotnet)
   - Wasmtime does not support iOS/Android platforms.